usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Module 3 Sprint 3 DITAP Facilitators Guide_Case Study.md

 * Justification for methods that reflect FAR flexibilities and digital service goals

 **Optional Extension Ideas:**
-* **Peer Review Rotation:** Learners rotate to peer review SOOs and evaluation strategies using a feedback checklist
+* **Peer Review Rotation:** Learners rotate to peer review SOOs and evaluation strategies using a feedback checklist.
-* **Debrief the Decision:** Select teams defend their proposed strategy in a mock IPT setting with other learners asking questions and raising potential risks
+* **Debrief the Decision:** Select teams defend their proposed strategy in a mock IPT setting with other learners asking questions and raising potential risks.

 ## IV.
-Next Steps
+Next steps

-* Refine SOO and evaluation approach and prepare for Milestone 4
+* Refine SOO and evaluation approach and prepare for Milestone 4.
 * Acquisition Strategy Development
-  * Performance-Based Contracting: Focus on delivery outcomes and mission effectiveness rather than compliance
+  * Performance-Based Contracting: Focus on delivery outcomes and mission effectiveness rather than compliance.
   * Modular Contracting